kevalmaru-gpu/ChatBot/chatbot with rasa/content/chatbot/data/nlu.md

 - i don't care!!!!
 - i do not care how are you
 - again?
-- oh wait i gave you my work email address can i change it?
+- oh wait i gave you my  address can i change it?
 - hang on let me find it
 - stop it, i do not care!!!
 - how come?